0riv3r/ccc_voting_system_exercise/exercise.md

 **Title: Confidential Voting System with Homomorphic Encryption and Zero-Knowledge Proofs** **Objective:** </br></br>
-Develop a secure and confidential voting system using homomorphic encryption for vote tallying and zero-knowledge proofs to ensure the integrity of the votes without revealing individual choices. </br></br>
+Using the Privacy-Enhancing Technologies (PET) we have covered in the last two course sessions, develop a secure and confidential voting system using homomorphic encryption for vote tallying and zero-knowledge proofs to ensure the integrity of the votes without revealing individual choices. </br></br>
 **The scenario at high-level:** </br>
 You are tasked with designing a secure online voting system where the confidentiality of each voter's choice is preserved, yet the final tally can be publicly verified.
 The system should leverage homomorphic encryption to aggregate votes and use zero-knowledge proofs to guarantee that votes are correctly cast without revealing the vote itself. </br></br>
 **The scenario in details:**